 Perspectivism is Nietzsche’s important doctrine, developed in GM, that there is only truth from a perspective — and also that the strongest individual or the most penetrating intellect can entertain multiple perspectives on the same topic or idea simultaneously.
 This is not just true when those perspectives are also contradictory of each other, it is especially true then!

 “It is our needs that interpret the world; our drives and their For and Against”

-This adds to Perspectivism the idea that the different perspectives could also be favoured by individual drives that we have.
+This adds to Perspectivism the idea that the different perspectives are favoured by individual drives that we have.

-— This is Nietzsche’s social model of the intellect as a collection of competing drives.
+This is Nietzsche’s social model of the intellect as a collection of competing drives.
 The self is an illusion.
-It could be seen as a parliamentary model in which the self is a fractious, polarised and tendentious Congress, wherein each element has its own truths.
-We could then extend the idea of the type of self Nietzsche sees as strong or valuable as being something akin to a parliament in which all the members/drives can be heard at once, with none silenced by an overbearing Speaker.
+It is a parliament.
+On this model. the self is a fractious, polarised and tendentious Congress.
+Each element has its own truths.
+For Nietzsche, the strong or valuable self is a parliament in which all the members/drives can be heard at once.
+None are silenced by an overbearing Speaker.
+All move towards expression.